English, Bachelor of Arts College of Letters & Science

 Please note that English ENL 110A or ENL 110B is a prerequisite for advanced study in the major.

-One upper division English elective.4
+One lower or upper division English course as an elective.3-4

 Topics in Literature